greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/init_gpdb.html.md

 The Greenplum Database management utilities also require that the `MASTER_DATA_DIRECTORY` environment variable be set.
 This should point to the directory created by the `gpinitsystem` utility in the coordinator data directory location.

-**Note:** The `greenplum_path.sh` script changes the operating environment in order to support running the Greenplum Database-specific utilities.
+> **Note** The `greenplum_path.sh` script changes the operating environment in order to support running the Greenplum Database-specific utilities.
 These same changes to the environment can negatively affect the operation of other system-level utilities, such as `ps` or `yum`.
 Use separate accounts for performing system administration and database administration, instead of attempting to perform both functions as `gpadmin`.

 These steps ensure that the environment variables are set for the `gpadmin` user after a system reboot.